Direct Access to the

 • Image Resolution: Diffraction can blur images captured by telescopes and other optical instruments, necessitating designs that minimize these effects.

-• Signal Interference: Diffraction can cause interference in radio communications, leading to signal loss or degradation.
+• Signal Interference: Diffraction can cause interference in radio communications, leading to signal loss or Degradation.
 Engineers must design systems to mitigate these impacts.

 • Scientific Accuracy: Accurate analysis of diffraction patterns is essential for reliable material characterization and spectroscopic studies, which can impact scientific conclusions and mission planning.